-Chemical and physical in-use stability has been demonstrated for 48 hours at 25 °C.
+Chemical and physical in-use stability of the diluted infusions has been demonstrated for 36 hours at 30° C and at refrigerated conditions (2° C - 8° C).

-From a microbiological point of view, unless the method of opening precludes the risk of microbial contamination, the product should be used immediately.
-If not used immediately, in-use storage times and conditions are the responsibility of the user.
+From a microbiological point of view, the product should be used immediately.
+If not used immediately, in-use storage times and conditions prior to the use are the responsibility of the user and would not normally be longer than 24 hours at 2° to 8°C, unless dilution has taken place in controlled and validated aseptic conditions.

-6.4 Special precautions for storage
+6.5 Special precautions for storage